rseah145/smw-term2/lesson_6/Practical.md

 All Pings should be successful

 2. Tests with IPsec Policy deployed
-Use GPMC and edit the securedICMPPolicy
+Use GPMC and edit the securedICMPPolicy under GPOs
+In GPME, right-click "ServerOneICMP" under IP